Fiona-600/Data-Analytics-2020-Project/README.md

 The elements explored will be:

-1. 'Simple Linear Regression' applied to the 'Wind-Power' data set
+1. 'Simple Linear Regression' as applied to the 'Wind-Power' data set
-2. Explanation of the 'simple linear regression' and analysis of its accuracy
+2. Explanation of the 'simple linear regression' and an analysis of its' accuracy
 3. Prediction of power output based on a given wind speed
 4. Use of other types of Regression to produce the same output as the 'Simple Linear Regression' approach

 **Simple Linear Regression**

 Simple linear regression is an approach for predicting a response using a single feature.
-It is assumed that there are two variables, a feature (Speed_Mph) and a response (Power_KWph) that are linearly related.
+It is assumed that there are two linearly related variables, a feature (Speed_Mph) and a response (Power_KWph).

-This method attempts to find a linear function that predicts the response value (in this case Power_KWph) as accurately as possible as a function of the feature or independent variable (Speed_Mph).
+This method attempts to find a linear function that predicts the response value (in this case Power_KWph) as accurately as possible as a function of the feature variable (Speed_Mph).

 The line which best fits the scatter plot of the dataset is called 'regression line'.
-This line is used to predict feature values i.e. in this case 'Power_KWph' which are not already present in dataset.
+This line is used to predict feature values i.e.  'Power_KWph' which are not already present in dataset.

 The equation of regression line is represented as: